Activity Classifications

 First Aid Kit (PDF)

-• The club has a wide range of gear for members to borrow free of charge: sleeping mats, tents, backpacks, stoves, first aid kits etc. To borrow club gear, please email: outings@bushies.org.au
+• The club has a wide range of gear for members to borrow free of charge: sleeping mats, tents, backpacks, stoves etc. To borrow club gear, please email: outings@bushies.org.au

 • Before making any major purchases, we recommend that you borrow club equipment to see if it suits you.
 Experienced club members can advise on different types and brands of gear available.